NordicESMhub/nordicesmhub.github.io/README.md

 * provide the Nordic ESM community with up to date information (i.e. documentation that can be easily updated by contributors)
 * connect students, PhDs, postdocs and researchers by providing a knowledge map, listing skills and competences.
-* make the Nordic contributions more visible and favor new collaborations.
+* make the Nordic contributions more visible and favor new collaborations, including international initiatives.

 ## Who are we?